The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

-In addition to these prescriptive mechanisms in engineering practices, game-theoretic learning also provides a descriptive model for studying human decision making and strategic interactions in epidemiology and social sciences, where the Nash equilibrium represents a stable state of the underlying noncoopertive game.
-For example, a differential game model has been proposed in \cite{huang2019differential} to study the virus or diseases spreading over the network and authors have developed a decentralized mitigation mechanism for controlling the spreading.
-Such an approach has been further explored in \cite{chen2020optimal}, where an optimal quarantining strategy of suppressing two interdependent epidemics spreading over complex networks has been proposed, which has been shown to be robust against random changes in network connections.
+In addition to these prescriptive mechanisms in engineering practices, game-theoretic learning also provides a descriptive model for studying human decision-making and strategic interactions in epidemiology and social sciences, where the Nash equilibrium represents a stable state of the underlying noncooperative game.
+For example, a differential game model has been proposed in \cite{huang2019differential} to study the virus or diseases spreading over the network.
+Authors have developed a decentralized mitigation mechanism for controlling the spreading.
+Such an approach has been further explored in \cite{chen2020optimal}, where an optimal quarantining strategy of suppressing two interdependent epidemics spreading over complex networks has been proposed and proven robust against random changes in network connections.